scizeron/jidr/README.md

 The "install" phase merges the configuration content in the application conf/ sub directory.

-The admin script supports the application versionning : install and deploy the 1.2.0, install the next one, rollback.
+The admin script supports the application versionning : install and deploy the 1.2.0, install the next one, rollback if needed ... etc.

 # admin.sh _script_